 A sample result is provided for the above query:

 Check the ISACTIVE column and DIVISIONCODE column to see to which speed boat does the item belong.
 The item belong to that speedboat whose ISACTIVE flag has value ‘Y’.
 Here the ISACTIVE column of the E division is ‘Y’ and hence this is an EBV only part.
 If ISACTIVE column value is ‘Y’ for more than one DIVISIONCODE column then it is a combination part.

+The DIVISIONCODE values for each speedboat is listed in the below table: